DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 Before you apply, you must [check your qualifications](/non-uk-teachers/non-uk-qualifications).
 If you gained your qualifications outside the UK, we can help you check they meet the required standard in England.

-For help checking your qualifications and completing your application for teacher training, you can:
+To get help with your qualifications, you can use the live chat service at the bottom of this page.
+Or you can call us on +44 800 389 2500.
+Calls will be charged at your country's standard rate.

-* call +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) except on [bank holidays](https://www.gov.uk/bank-holidays) in England - calls will be charged at your standard rate
+We're available Monday to Friday between 8:30am and 5:30pm (UK local time) except on [bank holidays](https://www.gov.uk/bank-holidays) in England.

-* use the live chat service at the bottom of this page
+When you speak to us, we can also tell you if you're eligible for a [teacher training adviser](/teacher-training-advisers).

 ## Find out about fees and financial support